tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ## 6.3 Select the Test Type (non-normative)

-We are asserting whether the value in prov:wasAttributedTo is a valid ORCiD, so we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT), thus we choose VALIDATION for this test.
+We are asserting whether the value in prov:wasAttributedTo is a valid ORCID ID, so we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT), thus we choose VALIDATION for this test.

 * **Test Type** Validation

 ## 6.4 Name The Test (non-normative)

 Now we can name the test, following the naming conventions in BDQ.
-The test is a Validation, it is evaluating the Information Element prov:wasAttributedTo, and it is evaluating whether the value in prov:wasAttributedTo is a valid ORCiD, that is whether it can be found in an authoritative list of ORCiDs.
+The test is a Validation, it is evaluating the Information Element prov:wasAttributedTo, and it is evaluating whether the value in prov:wasAttributedTo is a valid ORCID ID, that is whether it can be found in an authoritative list of ORCID IDs.
 So the label for this test could be VALIDATION_WASATTRIBUTEDTO_STANDARD.

 * **Label** VALIDATION_WASATTRIBUTEDTO_STANDARD

-We will also want to provide a more readable and translatable Preferred Label, and a machine readable identifier, and a version date for this test.
+We will also want to provide a more readable and translatable Preferred Label, and a machine-readable identifier, and a version date for this test.

 * **Preferred Label** "Validation prov:wasAttributedTo Standard".
 * **Term Name** {some UUID}